Can I Eat Expired Black Mulberry?

 What's the difference between expiration and best quality dates?

 Sure thing!
 So, let's talk about the difference between expiration dates and best quality for Black Mulberries.
 Expiration dates are more about safety.
-It's the date until which the manufacturer guarantees the product will be safe to consume.
+It's the date until which the manufacturer guarantees the product may be safe if properly stored to consume.
 Once that date passes, it doesn't mean the fruit will automatically make you sick, but it's a good idea to be cautious.
 On the other hand, the "best quality" date is more about taste and freshness.
 Past this date, the fruit may start to lose its flavor, texture, or color, but it's still safe to eat.
 For Black Mulberries, if you see that the fruit is past its expiration date but still looks and smells fine, it's probably safe to eat.
 However, if it's past the best quality date, it may not taste as good as when it was fresh.
 Personally, if the Black Mulberries look okay and haven't been sitting in my fridge for too long past their best quality date, I'd still enjoy them!
 Just maybe in a smoothie or mixed with yogurt to mask any slight loss in quality.

 How can I tell if Black Mulberry has gone bad?